Product documentation is often thought of as purely technical.

 If you need a payments processing platform, Stripe is your go-to tool.
 The resource leverages APIs to enable commerce solutions for online businesses.

-Considering how sensitive payment procedures are, Stripe’s operations can be complex.
-However, the company’s documentation helps make its services easily digestible.
+Because payment procedures are highly sensitive, Stripe's operations can be complex.
+Even so, the company's documentation helps make its services easy to understand.

 Here’s a good example: